linuxkay/yogurt/README.md

 # Memo for future upgrades or urgent fix.

-May need to add temp monitoring script and cooling fan for pi3b+ to avoid over heating.
+May need to add temp monitoring script and cooling fan for pi3b+.
+To avoid over heating.
 Ideally showing temp in graph.

 Need to initiate backup scripts for wordpress in cron.